 The older portion of the park, the Platt District, remains popular, still receiving more than a million visitors a year.
 It features the springs, a swimming hole, fishing, boating, hiking, and camping.
 The swimming hole has a small man-made waterfall called the Little Niagara.
 Here the spring water is cold and a host to people of all cultures.

 There are three basic camping areas.
 The Lake of the Arbuckles areas: Buckhorn, Guy Sandy, and The Point.
-One, Guy Sandy, is first come-first serve and does not require a reservation.
+One, Guy Sandy, is first-come-first-serve and does not require a reservation.
 You simply show up, decide on your spot and visit the kiosk, then pay for your stay.
 Buckhorn and The Point are reservation camping loop is very nice with full hook-ups and full almost all year round.
-The third camping area is within the historic Platt District, the original area of the park has three camping loops, in which the only one is open year round and only first come-first serve.
+The third camping area is within the historic Platt District, the original area of the park has three camping loops, in which the only one is open year-round and only first-come-first-serve.
 This area is surrounded by the rushing creek and active in the springtime.

-Ren and I first visited in Fall of 2013, we were on the way back from visiting family in Oklahoma.
+Ren and I first visited in the Fall of 2013, we were on the way back from visiting family in Oklahoma.
 This was before we really caught the travel bug, but we fell in love with the park and made plans to return.
 We have revisited the park several times since then, it is a reasonable drive from both Fort Worth and from Tulsa.
-When I started photography it was one for the first places I wanted to go.
+When I started photography it was one of the first places I wanted to go.

 We decided one day to visit the visitor center and hike trails behind it.
 Here the shade from the canopy of trees kept us cool in the Oklahoma August heat.
 It was quiet for the most part, except the various little waterfalls and birds chattering in the treetops.
 Here we found a peaceful place just minutes away from the main county road.
 It was an amazing hike.

-We then took the time to swim in the swimming hole just below the Little Niagara Falls.
+We then took the time to swim in the swimming hole just below Little Niagara Falls.
 We even followed many of the young people and jumped off the top!
 It was exhilarating.
 I remember my heart pumping and watching the people ahead of us pop up from down below.
 My knee was aching, it was only recently healed from being broken and the cold, spring water felt good, taking away the swelling.